 (n) PVGRs = $0; and

-(o) Other Resources not defined above = $0, or as determined by the Verifiable Cost Manual.
+(o) Other Resources not defined above = $0.

 (3) The FIP and FOP used to calculate the Resource Category Minimum-Energy Generic Cap shall be the FIP or FOP for the Operating Day.
 In the event the Resource Category Minimum-Energy Generic Cap must be calculated before the FIP or FOP is available for the particular Operating Day, the FIP and FOP for the most recent preceding Operating Day shall be used.
 Once the FIP and FOP are available for a particular Operating Day, those values shall be used in the calculations.
 If the percentage fuel mix is not specified for Resource categories having the option to specify the fuel mix, then the minimum of FIP or FOP shall be used.